rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 Marvin Minsky's foundational 1967 text [Computation: Finite and Infinite Machines](https://archive.org/details/computationfinit0000mins/page/n4/mode/1up) extended McCulloch and Pitts figurative artifical neuronal networks into larger layered structured models that could perform numerous logical and mathematical functions.

-Remarkably, Minsky noted at the outset of of this seminal work (and during years of MIT EE lectures it formalized) that his abstract binary (on/off) FSM 'neurons' were *not* intended to represent biological nerve cell behaviors.
+Remarkably, Minsky noted at the outset of this seminal work (and during years of MIT EE lectures it formalized) that his abstract binary (on/off) FSM 'neurons' were *not* intended to represent biological nerve cell behaviors.
 The focus was rather on demonstrating mathematical proofs that networks of such artificial neurons could perform numerical and logical computations.

 Such artificial neural networks were represented by interconnected binary FSMs with off and on states, as depicted below.